Monday, February 11, 2013

 Downton Abbey Valentine's Day Luncheon + Book Exchange (and it was fabulous)

-I have a little group of gals that get together every other month or so and swap books.
+I have a little group of gals that get together every now and then to swap books.
 It's fun.
 No pressure, just bring a book, new or most likely used, wrapped and we swap them.
 It is so much fun to see and hear about what everyone has been reading, and to walk away with a new (to you) book to jump in to.
 But I wanted to do something a little bit special this time around with it being so close to Valentine's Day and all.
 So, I thought, what do all of us ladies LOVE?

 Books, yes.